egodigital/ego-cli/README.md

-node-install  # Removes the 'node_modules' subfolder and executes 'npm install'. run           # Runs one or more Node.js based script file(s). serve         # Starts a HTTP server that shares files via a web interface.
+node-install  # Removes the 'node_modules' subfolder and executes 'npm install'. run           # Runs one or more Node.js based script file(s). serve         # Starts a HTTP server that shares files via a web interface. ssl-new       # Creates a new self-signed SSL certificate.
 ```

 ## Custom commands